rabbitmq/rabbitmq-server-boshrelease/README.md

 To print a deployment information, run `./script/which-deployment`.

-To create a new dev release, run `./script/create-dev-release`.
+To create a new dev release, run `./script/create-dev-release` and then `./script/deploy`.
+You will need to set the release version to a dev release (we default to final release version) when creating the manifest.

 When the time comes to cut a new final release, `./script/create-final-release` will do most of the heavy lifting.
 You will still need to create a git tag and update the `CHANGELOG.md`.
 It's a small price to pay for the excitement that shipping a final release brings.